ACC SCS Funded Online & In-Person Weekly Trauma Sensitive Yoga Groups & Day Retreats

 retreats...

 Our intention is for our day retreats to be enjoyable, relaxing, and practical.
 We've drawn from trauma theory, counseling, and neuroscience to address the impacts of trauma, which touches every facet of a survivor’s existence—physically, mentally, emotionally, and relationally.
 At the heart of our approach lies a commitment to trauma-informed principles, fostering an environment of safety, trust, and empowerment.
-Vic and Jess, our facilitators, are trained in an array of modalities, including TCTSY, Expressive Arts Therapy, Somatic Therapy, Counseling, DBT, ACT, and PCT.
+Our facilitators are trained in an array of modalities, including TCTSY, Expressive Arts Therapy, Somatic Therapy, Counseling, DBT, ACT, and Ecotherapy.
 We use these modalities and techniques to create experiences that honor the individuality of each participant, recognising and embracing your unique journey.

-Through nurturing practices, resilience-building, regulating your nervous system, and cultivating self-compassion, our day retreats support you to connect to your body in reparative ways.
-We'll explore mindful movement, safe social connections, and support for developing healthy coping strategies.
+Through nurturing practices, resilience-building, nervous system regulation, and cultivating self-compassion, our day retreats support you to connect to your body in reparative ways.
+We'll explore mindful movement, safe social connection, and support for developing healthy coping strategies.
 You'll come away from the day with a range of practices you can take into your daily life as you continue on your healing journey.

 We believe every person deserves access to holistic, integrated, and empowering avenues for trauma recovery; our program serves as a beacon of hope and offers a compassionate, evidence-based roadmap toward integration and healing.